mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/Running the Game.md

 The players will sometimes help you with this, if they're keen on getting to the next bit of action, but sometimes they'll naturally be inclined to spend too much time bantering in character or focusing on minutiae.
 When that happens, it's your job to step in like a good movie editor and say, "I think we've pretty much milked this scene for all it's worth.
 What do we want to do next?"

-We have more advice on starting and ending scenes in the next section, [Scenes, Sessions, and Scenarios](../scenes-sessions-scenarios/index.html "Scenes, Sessions, & Scenarios").
+We have more advice on starting and ending scenes in the next section, [[Scenes, Sessions, and Scenarios]].

 ### Drama Is Better Than Realism